 law covering non-criminal activities between individuals and organisations common law law developed from custom, ie all law not enacted by Parliament consideration the legal term for the element of exchange (one of the essential elements of a legally binding contract).
 The consideration does not necessarily have to be money - it can be goods or property, for example.
 Also, the consideration does not have to reflect fair value contract an agreement recognised in law that can be enforced by the courts.
 It may be written, spoken, a mixture of written and spoken, or implied by the conduct of the parties involved.
 Contracts for the sale of property must be in writing and signed by all parties.
-They set out the agreed terms by which both the seller and the buyer are committed to proceed to completion corporeal hereditaments an old term meaning visible, tangible property, eg buildings, houses, land and goods covenant a promise or obligation, usually contained in a deed, made by one party to another (see also positive covenant and freehold covenant)
+They set out the agreed terms by which both the seller and the buyer are committed to proceed to completion covenant a promise or obligation, usually contained in a deed, made by one party to another (see also positive covenant and freehold covenant)